The Accord on Safety

 Eventually, in 2019 a Memorandum of Understanding was reached between the employers’ organization BGMEA and the Accord.
 We have our concerns about this agreement especially as in 2020 it was decided to continue on the original time path for transitioning work on the ground to the newly establish RMG Sustainability Council (RSC), despite the fact that the pandemic made normal preparations impossible.
 We have kept on closely monitoring the RSC over the past months.
 There are concerns about what the increased influence of employers, which in the past have spoken out against the work of the Accord, will mean for factory safety.

 The binding and enforceable character of the programme carried out by the RSC, is only safeguarded because brands and retailers are also still signatory of the 2018 Transition Accord, together with the unions, who can use this agreement to hold brands to account.
 To prevent the RSC from becoming yet another industry-led voluntary mechanism, a continuation of this binding agreement was needed, as brands and unions agreed early in 2020 (to create a "new agreement between unions and brands to be negotiated with a view for the Accord safety programme to be expanded to Pakistan").
 When negotiations actually began in early 2021, brands turned out to want to backtrack on the promise of signing a new international agreement with the unions.
-Only after long negotiations and massive campaigning, brands and unions eventually concluded a new International Accord in late August 2021 which then took effect on 1 September.
-This agreement allows for the continuation of the work in Bangladesh with full brand accountability, while the work will be implemented by the RSC, and for expansion to at least one country beyond Bangladesh in the 26 months of the programme.
+Only after long negotiations and massive campaigning, brands and unions eventually concluded a International Accord in late August 2021 which then took effect on 1 September.
+This agreement allowed for the continuation of the work in Bangladesh with full brand accountability, while the work will be implemented by the RSC, and for expansion to at least one country.
+In December 2022, this country was announced to be Pakistan and the work started in 2023.
+In November 2023 a follow up agreement to the International Accord was announced, which would run for 6 years and enable further expansion to other countries.